Relief, Clarity and Personal Growth

 You can ask me any questions at any point in the session and I will check-in with you if you do have any questions throughout.

-Together we will then start devising the beginning of a stepped plan of research-based psychological strategies to work through your feelings, thoughts and actions, so you have a clearer path to go forward to gain relief and confidence, which we will then take the steps on over the next sessions.
+Together we will then start devising the beginning of a stepped plan of research-based psychological strategies to work through your feelings, thoughts and actions, so you have a clearer path to go forward to gain relief and confidence.

 The number of sessions you might need would depend on what you are experiencing and how much help you feel you may need.